 Christopher Benson:

 I love black.
 I use it a lot.
-You have to be careful though, to balance its intensity and presence with pure colors that compliment and are not overpowered by it.
+You have to be careful though to balance its intensity and presence with pure colors that compliment and are not overpowered by it.

 I also often use a mixture of deep ultramarine blue and burnt umber to make a black when I want a space that recedes into deep shadow.
 It’s in the more illusionistic representational pieces that this approach is warranted, I think.
-The chroma of the pure colors gives them spacial position, where black tends to sit up on the surface.
+The chroma of the pure colors gives them spatial position, where black tends to sit up on the surface.

 One thing I will say about black is that I only rarely mix it with other colors, and only then when the color I’m mixing it with has an extremely high chroma or intensity (saturation) so that it can withstand the dulling effect of the black.
+There are also many different black pigments with radically different personalities, so you want to pick the right one for the job.

 LG: In your books, you’ve talked about the calligraphic nature of your brushwork and how that comes from your long experience painting but also your family’s history.
 Can you tell us something about that?